 Duan teaches Chinese and East Asian history, including topical courses on the globalization of China, material culture, popular religion, women's history and environmental history.

 China, East Asia, World History, Social and Cultural History, Urban Studies, Popular Religion, Material Culture.

-Duan's book manuscript, Leisure and Nature: Sightseeing around Hangzhou’s West Lake, examines how West Lake, a cultural landmark next to the city of Hangzhou, was conceptualized and contextualized from 800 to 1400.
+Duan's book, Rise of West Lake: A Cultural Landmark in the Song Dynasty (University of Washington Press, 2020), examines how West Lake, a cultural landmark next to the city of Hangzhou, was conceptualized and contextualized from 800 to 1400.
 This study uses varying types of gazetteers and travel-focused visual materials to elaborate in what ways West Lake was a subjective and socially constructed site.
 It shows that while the Lake was built into the fabric of Hangzhou’s urban life both ecologically and economically, it was also captured rhetorically as idealized nature.
 This work reveals that the Song dynasty’s West Lake marked a significant moment in Chinese history during which the natural landscape moved from the periphery of the practice of power to become a critical element in the wider construction of cultural identity.
 This work was funded by the Hsiao Fellowship and the Hultquist Fellowship.

 - “Natural Environment and the Technical Circulation: Chinese and Mexican Silk in the 16-18th Century Trans-Pacific Trade (Ziran huanjing he jishu liutong: Shiliu dao shiba shiji Zhong de Zhongguo he Moxige sichou),” Quanqiu shi pinglun 14 (June 2018): 132-155.